Are you thinking about starting your own blog? Wondering what blogging tools you’ll need to get started?

 If you don’t want to spend all day every day Pinning on Pinterest to try to get people to visit your blog, I recommend using Tailwind to schedule your Pins and automate your Pinning.

 In addition to saving time with bulk scheduling Pins, Tailwind also has other super helpful tools, such as Tribes, interval scheduling, Board Lists, and more.
 Definitely check it out!
-You can try Tailwind for free with your first 100 Pins.
+You can use Tailwind for free with the Free Forever plan.

 If you want to stick to manual Pinning or try a mixed strategy with both manual and scheduled Pinning, the Pinteresting Strategies Course is a huge help!